The Myth of Chess “Geekism”

 Educational attainment and social factors have little bearing on one’s capacity to attain a decent skill level in chess.
 Chess is often presented as a game that can only be played by people with a certain level of intellectual maturity or pedigree.
 However, practically any person of sound mind can learn the rules of chess in roughly an hour’s time.
 The hard part comes in knowing what to do with the pieces and how to develop a coherent strategy to defeat the opponent.

 The irony is that many chess players actually revel in the exclusivity that chess gives them.
 It may be flattering to feel smart or to be part of an elite group of people associated with intellectualism.
-Of course many chess players have above average intellect, but the geek persona is one that truly doesn’t apply to most chess players.
-It is common to see amazement of the faces of visitors when they visit a chess tournament for the first time.
+Of course, many chess players have above-average intellect, but the geek persona is one that truly doesn’t apply to most chess players.
+It is common to see the amazement of the faces of visitors when they visit a chess tournament for the first time.
 “Not what I expected,” they say.

 Recently the National Basketball Association ran a very effective commercial showing the league’s top players engaging in chess battles to simulate basketball grit and determination during competition.

 The visual appeal was fascinating, but some still questioned whether any of the athletes could play chess.
 Why would that be such a big deal?
 Is it because of the double stereotype that you have to be smart to play chess and since “jocks” aren’t smart, they can’t play chess?
 Wrong on all counts!